MemDawg26/Programs/README.md

 SpamAssasin.csv -> sender, receiver, date, subject, body, urls
 phishing_email.csv -> combination of previous six files

 Either use the first six and exclude the last one, or use the last file on its own.
-I made that mistake the first time I programmed this, and it severely affected the accuracy of my model (75%).
+I made the mistake of using all seven files the first time I programmed this, and it severely affected the accuracy of my model (75%).

+### Code
+Now, my code for this train.py is just about the exact same as Tyner's code for Logical Regression.
+The only difference is that we call a different model function, so I felt like I ought to do things a little bit differently.
+Thats what train2.py is.

+The main differences between train and train2 is that train2:
+- uses six files instead of just the phishing_email.csv
+- does not use the custom clean function and instead replaces all NaN's with ""
+#### Important note about MultinomialNB from scikit: You can not have NaN
+So, in train.py, you see that this is not something we really have to worry about, but we do clean the data with a clean funciton.
+In train2.py, I took a different approach and instead, for each attribute, I filled all NaN positions with "".

+One thing I also found is that having a URL does not have much influence on the decision-making of the model, so I exclude it from the training data in train2.py.
+You should see that I only considered the sender, the subject, and the body.
+Date/time is also irrelevant, as you are not necessarily more likely to receive spam on any specific day.
+Though you could argue months like December or June may see more ads from department stores and sports + outdoors.
+Nonetheless, my model worked out fine enough without it.